Blue America Has 2 New Candidates This Week

-Category: World Politics Hits: 2One of the hardest things in electoral politics is to make an effective case to oust an incumbent in a primary.
+Category: World Politics Hits: 4One of the hardest things in electoral politics is to make an effective case to oust an incumbent in a primary.
 We've just endorsed two congressional candidates who are working towards doing just that-- Christine Olivo in South Florida (FL-24) and Jason Call in northwest Washington (WA-05).
 Both are running in solid blue districts where the primary is more important than the general-- the Democrat Will win this race, so let's make sure the BETTER one does!

 Read more https://crooksandliars.com/2021/02/blue-america-has-2-new-candidates-week